franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 	The operation is only viable if it has a corresponding MPI reduction operation, a neutral element, and a cooresponding alpaka operation.
 Only binary atomics on arithmetic types are supported.
 In particular CAS operations are not supported.

-The accumulate operation is passed as a template parameter to the `createBinner` functions.
+The reduce operation is passed as a template parameter to the `createBinner` functions.
-For example, to use the maximum operation for accumulation, you would pass the corresponding PMacc operation as a template parameter:
+For example, to use the maximum operation for reduction, you would pass the corresponding PMacc operation as a template parameter:

 .. literalinclude:: ../../../../share/picongpu/tests/compile2/include/picongpu/param/binningSetup.param
    :language: c++